ppotturi/adp-aso-helm-library/README.md

 Note that `storageAccounts` is an array of objects that can be used to create more than one Storage Accounts.

-Please note that the storage account name must be unique across Azure.
+Please note that the storage account name must be unique across Azure. storage account name is internally prefixed with the `storageAccountPrefix`.
+For instance, in the Dev environment, the storageAccountPrefix is configured as `devadpinfst2401`.
+If you input "claim" as the storage account name, the final storage account name will be `devadpinfst2401claim`.

 ```
 storageAccounts:          <Array of Object>